veertuinc/anklet/README.md

 While these reasons are specific to Github Actions, they apply to many other CI platforms too.

 Anklet will have a configuration and run custom plugins (written by us or the community) which handle all of the logic necessary to watch/listen for jobs in the specific CI platform.
 The plugins determine what logic happens host-side to prepare a macOS VM and optionally register it to the CI platform for use.
 We'll talk more about that below.
-At the time of writing this, plugins are not idependent, but will eventually be separated.
+At the time of writing this, plugins are not independent, but will eventually be separated.

 Note: It does not run as root, and will use the current user's space/environment to run VMs.
 Our Controller will run under `sudo/root`, but we *do not require* that for anklet.